AI Infrastructure

 Rate limit and throughput architecture

+The demo processes one document in two seconds.
+The production system has to process four hundred by morning.
+That's a different problem entirely.
 API rate limits impose a hard ceiling on processing velocity.
 A system that handles a single document cleanly in development will behave very differently under concurrent load with mixed document complexity.
 The failure mode isn't a crash — it's silent delay.
 In a business context, that carries real operational consequences that don't surface until you're already in production.

 CHALLENGE 3